wgeorge1990/atl-web-102918/22-intro-fp/README.md

 * Function to compute sum a range of numbers (a -> b)
   * should take a, b as args
-  * now make it recursive
+  * now make it recursive?
   * now extend it to take a callback to compute the "next" number
     * Show that inline functions and named functions are equivalent
     * Show that arrow functions are just a minor syntactic sugar